Short answer? Most kids don’t. Even picky ones.

 -

-Regular meals
+Regular meals and snacks

 -

-Balanced plates
+Balanced (but realistic) plates

 -

-Exposure to new foods
+Repeated exposure to foods

 -

-Safe protein sources
+Safe, reliable protein sources

 FAQ: Parents Often Ask

-Q: Do gummy vitamins work?
+Do gummy vitamins actually work?

-Q: Should I give my child fish oil?
+Should I give my child fish oil?

-Q: What if my child refuses all vegetables?
+What if my child refuses all vegetables?

-Q: How do I know if my child is deficient?
+How do I know if my child is deficient?

 Want Personalised Advice?